Marine - Species - Blue Crab

 Abundance of Species

-DNR surveys collected good numbers of blue crab in 2011.
-The population was recovering from low numbers seen during and after the long-term drought of 1998-2002, but recent drought conditions have continued to impact abundance and distribution, displacing crab further upriver.
+DNR surveys collected below average numbers of blue crab in 2012, similar to years before 2011.
+The population continues to fluctuate from low numbers seen during and after the long-term drought of 1998-2002.
+Recent drought conditions have continued to impact abundance and distribution, displacing crab further upriver.
 Data were derived from DNR's inshore crustacean survey and SCECAP projects.

 Additional Graph Information